Guibrother32/BurgerBuilder/README.md

 # BurgerBuilder
-A webapp made with reactJS that provides you a management of a burger creation.
+A webapp made with ReactJS that provides you a management of a burger creation.

 ## Deployed website URL